Leveling The Field

 Retaliation

 Retaliatory firings happen in response to an action (or lack thereof) on the part of an employee.
-For example, an employer might fire an employee for filing a workers’ comp claim, or for whistleblowing under certain laws.
+For example, an employer might fire an employee for filing a workers’ comp claim, or for whistleblowing.

-In some cases, employees are fired in retaliation for refusing to participate in unlawful activity, such as padding the books or altering inventory counts.
-In some circumstances, that can be a wrongful termination.
+In some cases, employees are fired in retaliation for refusing to participate in unlawful or unethical activity, such as padding the books or altering inventory counts.

 Discrimination